thedev-me/register/README.md

 Use the following structure for your JSON file.

-**IMPORTANT NOTE:** Only keep the records you need.
-All listed in the example below.
+> [!IMPORTANT]
+> Only keep the records you need, and change the values.
+For most people that will be A or CNAME records.
+MX and TXT records are used for emails and ownership verification.
 [Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

 ```json
 {